gboxo/gboxo.github.io/_posts/2024-10-3-Gemma2-Lists.md

 | **Clustermap Attn 7**                                                   | **Clustermap Attn 14**                                                   |

+This type of visualization is very useful to get an idea about the dispersion of important features trough out the layers and components.

+For examples we can see that the important features for the RS in layer 20 is much more homogeneous than the important features for Attention Output in layer 14.

 #### Feature Explanations

 Some cherry-picked examples of important features trought-out the dataset.

 | Feature                | Explanation                                                                                     |
 |-----------------------|-------------------------------------------------------------------------------------------------|